 What Causes Dry Eye Disease?

-Just as there are several triggers for ocular conjunctivitis, so too are there differing causes for dry eye disease.
-Most cases of dry eye are due to a deficiency within the lipid, aqueous, or mucin layer of the tear film.
-However, the reason for inadequate tears can either be due to excessive evaporation or ineffective production.
+Just as there are several triggers for ocular conjunctivitis, so are there differing causes for dry eye disease.
+Most cases of dry eye are due to a deficiency within the tear film’s lipid, aqueous, or mucin layer.
+However, inadequate tears are either due to excessive evaporation or ineffective production.

 Certain factors contribute to the root cause of a patient’s dry eye disease.
 They include: